This page contains document links to Construction Criteria Base

 - Declaration of Independence, July 4, 1776

 In daily life, as we maneuver through society, nothing is more important yet taken for granted more often than access.
 For millions of people with disabilities, the access that most of us take for granted is difficult, impossible, or achievable only with the intervention of a third party.
-We live in what is considered an independent society, yet independent access to programs, facilities, and employment are not easily achievable by many.
+We live in what is considered an independent society, yet independent access to programs, facilities, and employment is not easily achievable by many.
 Physical access is historically the arbiter of success and the source of opportunity in education, employment, and social freedom.
-Thus, accessibility is a civil rights issue for many people with disabilities and for our society.
-See the History of Accessible Building Design to learn more.
+Thus, accessibility is a civil rights issue for many people with disabilities and for society.
+See the History of Accessible Facility Design to learn more.

 Definition and Goals of Accessible Design